-Donning tube and fins: After first touching the turning edge, the competitor discards the first manikin.
-In the water, the competitor dons fins and rescue tube and swims 50 m freestyle.

-Wearing rescue tubes: Rescue tubes must be donned correctly with the loop across or over one shoulder.
+- vi) Donning tube and fins: After first touching the turn wall, the competitor discards the first manikin.
+In the water, the competitor dons fins and rescue tube and swims 50 m freestyle. - vii) Wearing rescue tubes: Rescue tubes must be donned correctly with the loop across or over one shoulder.